Graph Modeling, How to

 Using Query Templates

 Now, the user's turn.
-As mentioned before, the user can find all the Query Templates in the 'Search & Manage Data' screen by clicking on the 'Add Query from Repository' button.
+As mentioned, the user can find all the Query Templates in the 'Search & Manage Data' screen by clicking the 'Add Query from Repository' button.
 With one click on the empty checkbox, the user can pick the selected Query Template.

 Graphlytic: Add Search Queries From The Global Repository